 About Us

 Heart Children is the national organisation providing support to people born with Congenital Heart Disease (CHD) and their families.
-We work to help people with CHD of all ages to stay well, live confidently and enjoy life to its fullest.

 A diagnosis of congenital heart disease, whether received pre-natally, or at birth, presents parents with a different set of life challenges than those they initially expected.
 The news can be traumatic and it can be hard to understand how and why this has happened.